Gondram/Metabolic-Syndrome-Prediction/README.md

 ## Feature Engineering

 I chose to use two methods of feature engineering.
-Firt I used Principal Component Analysis (PCA) to reduce the number of features.
+First I used Principal Component Analysis (PCA) to reduce the number of features.
 Then I used a forward selection wrapper to narrow down the features to ten.

 ## Neural Networks